Scove-Metalreal/NYXIA-AI_beta/README.md

-# NYXIA AI - Multi-Layer Architecture
+# Misa - An AI Companion

 An AI assistant with a multi-layer architecture, featuring its own personality, long-term memory, and emotional system.